WordPress/gutenberg/docs/contributors/README.md

 ### Repository Management

-The Gutenberg project uses Github for managing code and tracking issues.
-Please see the following sections for the project methodologies using Github.
+The Gutenberg project uses GitHub for managing code and tracking issues.
+Please see the following sections for the project methodologies using GitHub.

 -   [Issue Management](/docs/contributors/repository-management.md#issues)